 Build your résumé

 College is competitive, so your application needs to show how motivated and involved of a student you are.
 If you’re not already part of a club or organization, it's not too late to join one, become an officer, or find a way to make your own club!
 If you love animals, volunteer at a rescue center.
 There are plenty of opportunities to get involved at school or in your community, and colleges love to see that you are.

 Related: How to Craft the Perfect High School Résumé

 Application season is fast approaching and will be here before we know it.
 It’s important to take advantage of junior year before senioritis sets in—and trust me, it will.
 The college admission process can be stressful, so there’s nothing wrong with getting ahead!

-Find more advice to get ahead on your applications in our College Admission section.
+Find more articles and advice to get ahead on your applications in our College Admission section.